snipsco/snips-nlu/docs/source/tutorial.rst

 ========

 In this section, we will build an NLU assistant for home automation tasks.
 It will be able to understand queries about lights and thermostats.
-More precisely our assistant will contain three :ref:`intents <intent>`:
+More precisely, our assistant will contain three :ref:`intents <intent>`:

 - ``turnLightOn``
 - ``turnLightOff``
 - ``setTemperature``

 The first two intents will be about turning on and off the lights in a specific room.
-Thus, these intents will have one :ref:`slot` which will be the ``room``.
+These intents will have one :ref:`slot` which will be the ``room``.
-The third intent will let you control the temperature of a specific room, thus it will have two slots: the ``roomTemperature`` and the ``room``.
+The third intent will let you control the temperature of a specific room.
+It will have two slots: the ``roomTemperature`` and the ``room``.

 The first step is to create an appropriate dataset for this task.

-.. _dataset:

 Snips dataset format
 --------------------